Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 #### Description

-This example uses the `alpine` image to print all files found in the input directory.
+This example uses the `alpine` container image instead of a MAP to print all files found in the input directory; this example demonstrates how data received by the Informatics Gateway travel through MONAI Deploy and how the data is made available to the application container.

 1. Deploy the workflow definition to MONAI Deploy Workflow Manager:
    ```